 Unfortunately, however, not everyone in the South has shared fully in this rising tide of prosperity.
 Much of Africa, and some of Latin America, for instance, has generally not benefited nearly as much as Asia, at least to date.

 leaders at this weekend's summit is whether the development of the South has enough momentum to continue driving forwards a more equitable world order.
 This will depend on whether the high economic growth of emerging markets persists, and also whether the trend toward rising income inequality within countries can be slowed or arrested.

 On the former, there is no inevitability to ever-growing income inequality within countries.
-Growing discontent in many nations means the political and popular will to address this issue is growing, but the debate over what long-term reform agenda is needed divides the left and right.
+Growing discontent in many nations means the political and popular will to address this issue is growing, but the debate over what long-term reform agenda is needed divides the left and right